Lesson 3 of 19

 Test It

-Before moving on, verify everything works end to end:
+Before moving on, verify the full workflow end to end:

-1. Save a login entry in Bitwarden (use your Privacy.com login from the previous lesson)
+1. Save a login entry in Bitwarden on your phone (use your Privacy.com login from the previous lesson)

 Tips